Tokyo 2017: Speakers

 The 2017 Impreza won the prestigious Wards Auto, ’10 Best’ award for its interior design.
 The XV (Crosstrek) expanded into the global markets in 2017.
 The design philosophy at Subaru wants to provide customers with ‘Enjoyment and peace of mind’ through design.

-Chief Officer of Design Management, Honda R&D Company Ltd.
+Operating Officer and Chief Officer of Design Management, Honda R&D Center

 After joining Honda in 1990, Matsuhashi, in 1996, he moved to Honda’s Bangkok, Thailand operations.
 In 2008, he became Chief Designer, promoted to Design Studio 1 Manager in 2014.
 Notable cars Matsuhashi has worked on include the first CR-V in 1995, the Honda City in 2000, and he was Project Leader on the 2002 STEP WGN.
 Following a successful period as Design General Manager, in 2016, Matsuhashi became Chief Officer of Design Management.